HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

     If you need detailed trace output of Content Composer or Digital Asset Management to troubleshoot a problem, follow these steps in the succeeding sections.

+!!!note
+    The following tracing configurations only apply to client-side logging.
+    The Warning **The configured trace state included the following specifications that do not match any loggers currently registered in the server: ''hcl.logging.content-ui.*=all:hcl.logging.medialibrary.*=all'' Ignore this message if the trace specifications ''hcl.logging.content-ui.*=all:hcl.logging.medialibrary.*=all'' are valid.** can be ignored.

 ## Permanently enable tracing

 1. Start WebSphere Application Server.